If you want to know how to embed video into WordPress, here’s our tutorial!

 Here’s how it looks in practice, when you paste just that URL into WordPress:

-IMPORTANT UPDATE: To prevent suggested videos showing after your video plays, YouTube adds ?rel=0 to the end of the URL (see long embed code chunk above).
+IMPORTANT UPDATE: To ensure suggested videos showing after your video plays are from your channel, YouTube adds ?rel=0 to the end of the URL (see long embed code chunk above).
 On some WordPress sites you can simply add this URL parameter to the end of the URL to keep related videos from showing:

-However, YouTube’s recently changed API doesn’t always respect this when embedding into WordPress or other Content Management Systems.
-So if you want to ensure that related videos don’t show, install and activate the Hide YouTube Related Videos plugin.
-Always back up your site before installing any plugins, and check site functionality after activation to ensure no conflicts with other plugins or your site’s theme.
+Always backup your site before installing any plugins, and check site functionality after activation to ensure no conflicts with other plugins or your site’s theme.